kubeflow/examples/e2e/README.md

 # Kubeflow End to End

 This example guides you through the process of taking a distributed model, modifying it to work with the tf-operator, providing data to your model, and serving the resulting trained model.
-We will be using Argo to manage the workflow, Kube Volume Controller to supply data via S3, Tensorflow's S3 support for saving model training info, Tensorboard to visualize the training, and Kubeflow to serve the model.
+We will be using Argo to manage the workflow, Kube Volume Controller to locally cache data from S3, Tensorflow's S3 support for saving model training info, Tensorboard to visualize the training, and Kubeflow to serve the model.

 ## Prerequisites